 The significance of establishing a fraud claim is monumental.
 For example, a Plaintiff who is induced by a misrepresentation to execute a contract may: rescind the contract and sue to recover the dollar amount they provided in connection with the fraudulent contract; or affirm the contract, retain what the Plaintiff has received, and attempt to recover the damages it sustained as a result of the fraud.

 One important caveat concerning fraud claims is that the proper measure of damages, known as the “out of pocket” rule.
 This awards the difference between the value of the bargain which a plaintiff was induced by fraud to make and the value of the consideration exacted as the price of the bargain.
 With fraud, unlike a breach of contract claim, damages are calculated upon what the plaintiff lost as a result of the fraud, and does not compensate the Plaintiff for what it might have gained – such as profits which could have been realized.
 Punitive damages may be viable as well.

 Fraud cases are highly complex and intricate.
-We’d love to talk if you believe you’ve been frauded or accused of fraud.
+Please contact our Long Island business fraud lawyers if you believe you’ve been frauded or accused of fraud.